[Editor’s note: This story was previously published in December 2018. It has since been updated and republished.]

-Everyone is buzzing about artificial intelligence stocks right now.
 Before we know it, AI will be part of our everyday lives.
 Market experts say artificial intelligence will lead the next wave of economic growth and productivity for at least the next couple of decades.
-But many AI stocks have a cautious outlook from the Street.
+But many AI stocks have earned a cautious outlook from the Street.

 Stocks with “strong buy” ratings are also more likely to have significant upside potential from the current share price.

-On June 15, cloud computing giant Salesforce.com, Inc. (NYSE:CRM) launched its Einstein Analytics platform.
+When cloud computing giant Salesforce.com (NYSE:CRM) launched its Einstein Analytics platform back in 2017, everyone was buzzing.
 “We have more customer data than ever before and we need AI to turn data into something actionable for the business user,” says CRM exec Arijit Sengupta.

-CRM has a very strong outlook from the Street, with 26.12% upside potential from its current share price.
+CRM has a very strong outlook from the Street, with more-than 6% upside potential from its current share price.

-Microsoft Corporation (NASDAQ:MSFT) acquired Canadian AI company Maluuba this year.
+Microsoft (NASDAQ:MSFT) acquired Canadian AI company Maluuba as it’s primary entrance into the AI fray.
 Maluuba teaches machines to think and ask questions through deep learning.
 You may have heard of Maluuba when it made the impossible possible and used AI to beat the notoriously difficult Ms. Pac-Man arcade video game.

 Microsoft CEO Satya Nadella says he wants to “democratize AI” and bring the technology to more industries such as healthcare, education and manufacturing.

-Alphabet Inc (NASDAQ:GOOG) has made the most AI purchases out of any tech firm calculated research firm Quid, which shows that GOOG has made 20 acquisitions, including predictive analytics platform Kaggle in Q1 2017.
+Alphabet Inc (NASDAQ:GOOGL) has made the most AI purchases out of any tech firm calculated research firm Quid, which shows that GOOG has made 20 acquisitions, including predictive analytics platform Kaggle in Q1 2017 alone.

-Google CEO Sundar Pichai recently spoke about Google’s “AI first” future.
+Google CEO Sundar Pichai long has spoken about Google’s “AI first” future.
 At Google’s developer conference, he showed the Google Lens (a camera that can recognize what it sees) and AutoML.
 AutoML uses neural networks to build better neural networks, essentially creating an AI that can create itself.

-GOOG received 26 buy ratings and no sell or hold ratings, and it has 27.6% upside.
+Google is rife with “buy” ratings and very few sell or hold ratings, and it has 20.45% upside.

 Chinese internet company Baidu Inc (ADR) (NASDAQ:BIDU), the “Google of China”, has been investing heavily in AI.
 It thinks artificial intelligence can give it an edge over local rivals Tencent Holdings Ltd. (OTCMKTS:TCEHY) and Alibaba Group Holdings Ltd (NYSE:BABA).